wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 dispatch(loginSlice.actions.userLoggedIn(email))
 ```

 ...and `email` passed to `userLoggedIn` can be accessed `action.payload` in the reducer.
 How cool is that?
-Action types are generated using slice name and the key in the reducers object.
-So for this example you'll see `login/userLoggedIn` in your Dev Tools. [^2]
+Action types are generated using the slice name and the key in the reducers object.
+So for this example, you'll see `login/userLoggedIn` in your Dev Tools. [^2]

 ## Mutating the state

-RTK uses a package called [Immer](https://github.com/immerjs/immer) which allows you to write mutations and still have immutable state!
+RTK uses a package called [Immer](https://github.com/immerjs/immer) which allows you to write mutations and still have an immutable state!
 So as an alternative to returning a new state, we can also do this:

 ```js